 - Requires that the grant supplement, not supplant, funding for school nurse positions existing in the local education provider's most recent fiscal year prior to applying for a grant;

 - Directs the department of public health and environment to annually award grants; and

 - Appropriates $3 million to the department of public health and environment for the grant program from the economic recovery and relief cash fund.

-The bill appropriates $10 million from the economic recovery and relief cash fund to the department of public health and environment.
-The department shall use this appropriation for recruitment and re-engagement efforts of workers in the health-care profession with current or expired licenses and staffing.
+The act appropriates $10 million from the economic recovery and relief cash fund to the department of public health and environment.
+The department shall use this appropriation for recruitment, re-engagement efforts of workers in the health-care profession with current or expired licenses, and staffing.

 (Note: This summary applies to this bill as enacted.)